thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 **End Users**

-Let's log in as customer Jane Smith (created in a previous guide), Building A administrator, and create a dashboard.
+Let's log in as customer user Jane Smith (created in a previous guide), Building A administrator, and create a dashboard.
-1. Login as customer Jane Smith;
+1. Login as customer user Jane Smith;
-2. Go to the Dashboards page, click on the "+" icon in the top right corner.
+2. Go to the "Dashboards" page, and click on the "plus" icon in the top right corner.
 Select "Create new dashboard";
 3. Input dashboard name.
 For example, "End User Dashboard".
 Click "Add" to create the dashboard;
 4. Open created dashboard and enter edit mode;
-5. Click "Add new widget" and select "Simple card" widget in Cards widgets bundle;
+5. Click "Add new widget" and select "Simple card" widget in "Cards" widgets bundle;
 9. In this example, we will generate random temperature values in the widget.
-In the Datasource select the type as "Function" and the key as "Random".
+In the "Datasources" section select the type as "Function" and the key as "Random".
 Click "Add";
 10. The widget has been created.
 Save the dashboard.

 {% include images-gallery.html imageCollection="supervisors-end-users" %}